 Here are four things to do.

-1. Stay at Plunge Beach Hotel
+Photo courtesy of Plunge Beach Hotel

 The new Plunge Beach Hotel, with its boho-chic design (think Acapulco chairs, driftwood lamps and surf-inspired artwork) and modern eateries that include beachside street food at Backflip Beach Bar & Kitchen and creative gastro-pub fare at Octopus.